AlexMercedCoder/tutorialblog/content/blog/2026/2026-05-24-data-mesh-after-hype.md

 ## What Domain Ownership Actually Requires

-Full domain ownership—where a domain team handles their own ingestion, transformation, quality monitoring, and publication—requires those teams to have (or develop) data engineering competency.
+Full domain ownership, where a domain team handles their own ingestion, transformation, quality monitoring, and publication, requires those teams to have (or develop) data engineering competency.
 For organizations where data engineering is scarce, asking a sales team or a product team to also manage their Spark jobs and Iceberg table maintenance is unrealistic.

 The organizations that have made domain ownership work share two characteristics: they have a strong self-serve data platform (principle 3 genuinely delivers on its promise, so domain teams aren't managing infrastructure directly), and they have embedded or dedicated data engineers within domain teams who handle the technical implementation.